 The only con is that it’s extremely popular, so a tour guide is required nowadays, and you might have to make a reservation months in advance.

 Utah Slot Canyons Map

-Here’s a Utah slot canyons map you can use to plan your own road trip.
+Here’s a map of slot canyons you can use to plan your own road trip in Utah.
 You can click the icons to get directions and more info on each point of interest, but keep in mind some of the locations on this map may be approximate.

 For more detailed information on how to find the exact trailheads for these Utah slot canyons, you can check out my individual travel guides for each hike.

 As always, please remember to keep the trail clean, be considerate of other hikers, and leave no trace.
 Thanks and happy travels!

 There are a bunch of good slot canyons near Zion National Park, and it’s possible to combine one or two of these with a visit to the park.